Thursday, January 1, 2026

 In the winter of 1970 I was a seventeen year old senior on the South Shore of Boston.
 I had been accepted to a local university in my junior year.
-I didn't want to go to college, but the Draft was press ganging young men from all over America to fight the communists in Vietnam, so my choices were very limited, but I was in love with Janet, a beautiful brunette, who was a cheerleader in my hometown.
-She loved me too.
+I didn’t want to go to college, but the Draft was press ganging young men from all over America to fight the communists in Vietnam.
+As much as I wanted to leave my hometown, I was in love with Janet, a beautiful brunette, who was the head cheerleader at the local high school She loved me too.

+No draft.
 No Vietnam.
 College.
 Work.
 Marriage, children, a house with a lawn.
-It all seemed possible lost in the passion of teenagers blessed by youth___ Then one night we were listening to WBCN, the radio of the American Revolution.
-JJ Jackson was the late night DJ.
-He played soul, jazz, rock, folk, and this night he went deep, as our desire crossed boundaries set by the Church.
+It all seemed possible lost in the passion of youth.
+Then one night we were listening to WBCN, the radio of the American Revolution.
+JJ Jackson, the late night DJ, spun the LPs of the Ultimate Spinach, Grateful Dead, Ike and Tina Turner, and anything considered unplayable by the AM channels. and this night he went deep, as our desire crossed boundaries set by the Church.

 I touched her.
 She touched me.
-Some places we never touched before guided by innocent inhibition.
+Places we never touched thanks to innocent inhibitions.
 We were in the Garden of Eden.
-Our future selec by our fevered panting, our blood aboil with lust, this was not sin, this was heaven___
+Our future was predicted by our fevered panting, our blood aboil with lust, this was not sin, this was heaven___

 Then JJ Jackson spoke___